muhammedap1/smartspoon/README.md

 - **PDF Reading Model**: Additionally, a PDF reading model was developed using Mistral, which provided satisfactory results.

 ### 4. Continuous Chatbot Development
-A continuous chatbot was developed using the Gemini Pro API.
+A continuous chatbot was developed using the Gemini Pro API, built on a Retrieval-Augmented Generation (RAG) architecture.
 This chatbot allows users to interact seamlessly, providing cooking instructions and assistance in a continuous conversation format.

 ### 5. Streamlit Application
 A Streamlit app was created to provide recipe recommendations based on user inputs: